jgarc172/code-practice/Preparation/4-operators-control.md

 ```

 ## Literals
-Literals are not necessarily the application of a function, but it helps to see what their function signature is:
+Literals are not necessarily the application of a function, but it helps to see what their function signature could be:

 ```
 boolean: